cynic-net/pactivate/README.md

    also cannot use `trap` for any cleanup because a) we're only a fragment of a script, so we never exit, and b) it would override any `trap` setting in a calling script.

+### Sudo for Docker

+The `Test` script runs `docker` with `sudo` and so will prompt for your sudo password if sudo requires one and your sudo credentials are not already cached.
+The `sudo` command can be removed if necessary for your situation.

+The reason for using sudo is that not all system administrators use a `docker` group.
+Being able to control the Docker daemon with the `docker` command [grants full root privileges to any user that can run it][docker-is-root], so some admins prefer to dispense with the `docker` group and just make it clear (via putting the user in the `sudo` group) that the user has root access.

 <!-------------------------------------------------------------------->